MaxOleniuh/MaxOleniuh/README.md

 I'm a proactive problem solver with a passion for technology and a strong skill set in web development.
 I specialize in creating functional applications using the following technologies:

-- Frontend: React, JavaScript/TypeScript, HTML, CSS
+- Frontend:
+  - React ⚛️
+  - JavaScript/TypeScript 🚀
+  - HTML5 🌐
+  - CSS3 🎨
+- Backend:
-- Backend: Node.js
+  - Node.js 🌐
+- Databases:
+  - MongoDB 🍃
-- Databases: MongoDB, MySQL
+  - MySQL 🗄️
+- Styling:
+  - CSS 🎨
+  - Sass 💅
-- Styling: CSS, Sass, Tailwind CSS
+  - Tailwind CSS 🌬️
-- Version Control: Git, GitHub
+- Version Control:
+  - Git 🐙
+  - GitHub 🚀
+- IDE:
-- IDE: Visual Studio Code
+  - Visual Studio Code 💻

 ## About Me